2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 7/1/2026

+🟢 Burned way too many tokens trying to fix some requirements that the agent was not properly formatting.
+It absolutely does not follow instrucctions for writing short requirements < 100 chars per line.
+Trying to fix them led to countless noops but it also coincided with a model release.
+Every time a model is released the agent performance degrades.
+Will try to log mistakes later.
+Got very frustrated.

+🟢 After fixing most requirements to proper format and creating tests to keep them on track, I moved towards fixing bugs.
+The agents were suuuuuper slow.
+While it was fixing bugs I strated manually testing and logging new bugs via my test agent.
+The test agent writes bugs that are way too verbose.
+I need to fix that.
+But anyway, it writes the bug and then the other agents pick them up and fix them.
+Once they are fixed them ove to teh fixed folder.
+This burned soo many tokens so fast.
+The agents were spinning on fixing bugs and not able to figure out how to fix things.
+They removed a bunch of duplicated code tha twas supposed to be in a shared project only.
+Then later reinroduced the same problem in the same session.
+They did not fix all the bugs.
+When they told me they fixed all the bugs, then I figured out the test agent was not correctly moving fixed bugs to the fixed folder so agents were spinning on already fixed bugs.
+What a mess.
+This really needs to get better - but I have a way to fix some of that I'm working on and then will continue that bug fixing process and see if I can get something deployed.

+🟢 Spent some time resarching a way to reduce the complexity of my org to lower costs and management overhead.
+New approach coming soon in blog psot at: https://teriradichel.substack.com/

 ## 6/29/2026